jhvanderschee/jekyllcodex/_without-plugin/accordion.md

 ### Introduction

 Sometimes you have a lot of information you want to disclose gradually.
 This is often the case with Frequently Asked Questions.
 An accordion is a perfect solution for this.
 Clicking on the title of the accordion expands the content area.
-This looks like this:

-{% include accordion.html %}
+You can see a demo on [this web award website](https://webawardz.com/contact/).

 ### How it works